MicrosoftDocs/VBA-Docs/api/Excel.LeaderLines(object).md

 ## Remarks

 This object isn't a collection; there's no object that represents a single leader line.

 This object applies only to pie charts.

 ## Example

-Use the  **[LeaderLines](Excel.Series.LeaderLines.md)** property to return the **LeaderLines** object.
+Use the **[LeaderLines](Excel.Series.LeaderLines.md)** property of the **Series** object to return the **LeaderLines** object.

 The following example adds data labels and blue leader lines to series one on chart one.
-If no leader lines are visible this example code will fail.
+If no leader lines are visible, this example code will fail.
 In this situation, you can manually drag one of the data labels away from the pie chart to make a leader line show up.

 ```vb
 With Worksheets(1).ChartObjects(1).Chart.SeriesCollection(1)